adityapk00/zqw-docs/docs/troubleshooting.md

 * Linux (deb): `zcash-cli stop`
 * Linux (binaries): `./zcash-cli stop` from the directory of the downloaded binaries.

-Once the rescan has been completed and the external `zcashd` node has been stopped you can continue to run zec-qt-wallet as normal.
+Once the rescan has been completed and the external `zcashd` node has been stopped you can continue to run ZecWallet as normal.

 ### Editing `zcash.conf`

-As an alternative to the external `zcashd` you can edit the [`zcash.conf` file](/using-zec-qt-wallet/#customising-zcashconf) and add the line `rescan=1` and then start zec-qt-wallet normally.
-After you have opened zec-qt-wallet and the rescan is complete you must remove the line from `zcash.conf` to prevent the wallet from rescanning every time it is opened and close zec-qt-wallet as normal.
+As an alternative to the external `zcashd` you can edit the [`zcash.conf` file](/using-zec-qt-wallet/#customising-zcashconf) and add the line `rescan=1` and then start ZecWallet normally.
+After you have opened ZecWallet and the rescan is complete you must remove the line from `zcash.conf` to prevent the wallet from rescanning every time it is opened and close ZecWallet as normal.

 ## How to perform a reindex